Human Design Manifestor: Strategy, Decisions, and Informing Without Asking

 With parents (the hardest one):

-"I want to tell you something before I do it, not after.
+"I want to tell you something before I do it.
 I'm leaving the consulting job.
 I've already given two weeks' notice.
 I'm telling you now so you hear it from me first."

 Manifestors raised by Generator parents often default to "I'll tell them after, it'll cause less drama."
 That logic is upside-down.
 Telling after creates exactly the suspicion and anger feedback loop you were trying to avoid.

-In an online community / Slack channel you lead:
+In an online community or Slack channel you lead:

-"Heads up — starting next week I'm changing the way we run the weekly sync.
+"Heads up, starting next week I'm changing the way we run the weekly sync.
 Here's what's changing, here's why, here's when it starts.
-Replies welcome but I'm not opening this up for vote."
+Replies welcome, but I'm not opening this up for a vote."

 Most guides treat "Manifestor" as one thing.
 It isn't.
-Your decision-making engine — your authority — splits Manifestors into four behaviorally distinct sub-types.
-Knowing which one you are is the difference between informing well and informing prematurely.
+Your decision-making engine, your inner authority, splits Manifestors into four behaviorally distinct sub-types.
+This is the decision layer, and it is the most under-explained part of the whole type.
+Knowing which sub-type you are is the difference between informing well and informing prematurely, because deciding and informing are two separate steps, and your authority governs the first one.

 Emotional Manifestor (Solar Plexus Authority)

 The most common sub-type.
 Your defined Solar Plexus runs an emotional wave that takes hours, days, or weeks to bottom out before clarity arrives.
 The trap: you act on the peak of the wave, then have to walk it back.
-The fix: ride a full wave before informing — at least one cycle of up, neutral, down.
+The fix: ride a full wave before you decide, at least one cycle of up, neutral, down.
 You'll feel "no rush" when the wave settles.
-That is your green light.
+That is your green light to inform.
+The decision is never clear in a single emotional moment.

 Splenic Manifestor (Splenic Authority)

 The rarest and most instinctual.
-Your spleen makes decisions in real time as quiet, one-shot signals — a flash of "yes" or "no" you can miss if you blink.
+Your spleen makes decisions in real time as quiet, one-shot signals, a flash of "yes" or "no" you can miss if you blink.
 Splenic Manifestors who learn to trust the first whisper move very fast and very accurately.
 The danger isn't slowness; it's second-guessing the whisper into a fog of overthinking.
+Where the Emotional Manifestor decides slowly, the Splenic Manifestor decides instantly, and treating the two the same is how most generic advice fails.

 Ego Manifested Manifestor (Heart/Ego Authority, Manifested)

 The motor connected to your Throat is the Heart center itself.
-You make decisions by what you want — willpower-driven, promise-driven, "I will do this."
+You decide by what you want, willpower-driven, promise-driven, "I will do this."
 The catch: the Heart needs rest periods between commitments.
 Pushing through fatigue is the fastest path to anger.
+Your decisions are reliable when you have the energy to back them and unreliable when you're running on empty.

 Ego Projected Manifestor (Heart/Ego Authority, Projected)

-A rare configuration where the Ego defines decision-making but speaks through the G Center / identity, not through the Heart-to-Throat channel directly.
+A rare configuration where the Ego defines decision-making but speaks through the G Center and identity, not through the Heart-to-Throat channel directly.
 You need to hear yourself talk through a decision to know what you actually want.
-Talking out loud isn't deliberation — it's the mechanism.
+Talking out loud isn't deliberation; it's the mechanism by which the decision forms.
+For this sub-type, the decision itself happens out loud, before any informing begins.

 Manifestor Signature: Peace, Not-Self: Anger

-Every Human Design type has a signature (the felt sense when you're living correctly) and a not-self theme (the felt sense when you're not).
+Every Human Design type has a signature (the felt sense when you're living correctly) and a not-self theme (the felt sense when you're off track).
 For Manifestors, those are peace and anger.

 Why Anger Is Your Built-in Compass

-Anger isn't a moral failure.
-It's a sensor reading.
-Your chart is wired to register blocked initiation as anger — when something you wanted to start was either stopped, controlled, or never informed correctly so the resistance came roaring back.
+Anger is a sensor reading, not a verdict on your character.
+Your chart is wired to register blocked initiation as anger, when something you wanted to start was either stopped, controlled, or never informed correctly so the resistance came roaring back.
 The anger is data: it says "you tried to act through your aura without preparing it."

 Three common anger triggers, in order of frequency:

-- You informed and got disagreement → you mistook disagreement for a veto.
+- You informed and got disagreement, then mistook disagreement for a veto.

-- You suppressed an initiation impulse for too long → the energy soured.
+- You suppressed an initiation impulse for too long and the energy soured.

 Reaching Peace as a Manifestor

 Peace doesn't mean serene.
 It means no friction in the act of starting.
-You feel it when you informed appropriately, the people in your aura processed it, and you moved without internal resistance.
-Peace is not the absence of obstacles — it's the absence of the specific Manifestor-shaped obstacle of unannounced initiation.
+You feel it when you decided cleanly, informed appropriately, the people in your aura processed it, and you moved without internal resistance.
+Peace is the absence of the specific Manifestor-shaped obstacle of unannounced initiation, even when external obstacles remain.

 The Manifestor Aura: Closed, Repelling, Misunderstood